BOOST: Microgrid Sizing using Ordinal Optimization: Preliminaries

 \section{Preliminaries}

-We consider the case of the microgrid shown in Figure \ref{fig:system_components}.
-A load with demand $d_t$ is supplied with electricity from 1) the grid with a time-varying price $p_{G,t}$ (in \$/kWh), 2) a diesel generator with capacity $E_D$ (in kWh) and fixed price $p_D$ (in \$/kWh), 3) a battery with capacity $E_B$ (in kWh), and 4) a solar photovoltaic (PV) panel with maximum power output $P^{\text{max}}_{\text{PV}, t}$ at a given time instance $t$.
-Assuming that the grid and the diesel generator have already been connected, this work aims to answer the following questions:
+We consider the microgrid shown in Fig.~\ref{fig:system_and_workflow}.
+A load with demand $d_t$ is supplied with electricity from 1) the grid with a time-varying price $p_{G,t}$ (in \$/kWh), 2) a diesel generator with capacity $E_D$ (in kWh) and fixed price $p_D$ (in \$/kWh), 3) a battery with capacity $E_B$ (in kWh), and 4) a solar photovoltaic (PV) panel with maximum power output $P^{\text{max}}_{\text{PV}, t}$ at time $t$.
+Assuming that the grid and the diesel generator have already been connected, this work aims to answer the following two questions:

-\textit{(Q1) What are the optimal sizes for the battery and PV panels that minimize energy consumption from the grid and diesel generator while keeping their investment costs low?}
+\textit{(Q1) What are the optimal sizes for the battery and PV panels that minimize energy consumption from the grid and diesel generator while keeping investment costs low?}

 \textit{(Q2) What is the power output of each of the energy resources at a given time instance?}